 \section{Empathy Applicability Framework and Theoretical Grounding}

-The EAF identifies empathetic needs proactively by assessing patient queries along two dimensions adapted from EPITOME~\cite{sharma2020computational} and informed by Chai et al.’s distinction between emotional and informational support~\cite{chai2019predicting}: \textit{Emotional Reactions} and \textit{Interpretations}.
+The EAF identifies empathic needs proactively by assessing patient queries along two dimensions adapted from EPITOME~\cite{sharma2020computational} and informed by Chai et al.’s distinction between emotional and informational support~\cite{chai2019predicting}: \textit{Emotional Reactions} and \textit{Interpretations}.
+We intentionally exclude EPITOME's third dimension, Explorations, which concerns follow-up probing and dialogic expansion in multi-turn interactions.
+In our single-turn, asynchronous setting, the clinician must first determine whether emotional acknowledgment or interpretive understanding is warranted before further exploration.
+Our framework models this antecedent applicability decision, which precedes any conversational elaboration.
 Table~\ref{tab:eaf_table} summarizes the EAF, detailing applicable and non-applicable cues for each dimension.

-To develop EAF, we performed inductive thematic coding on 300 randomly selected patient queries from the HealthcareMagic and iCliniq datasets~\cite{li2023chatdoctor}, identified themes, formed subcategories (cues), and finally, we iteratively refined to comprehensively and distinctly capture empathy applicability.
+To develop EAF, we performed inductive thematic coding on 300 randomly selected patient queries from the HealthCareMagic and iCliniq datasets~\cite{li2023chatdoctor}, identified themes, formed subcategories (cues), and iteratively refined them to comprehensively and distinctly capture empathy applicability.

-Additionally, we ground EAF cues in Patient-Centred Care (PCC), a widely used framework for clinician–patient communication, focusing on the PCC functions of responding to emotions and managing uncertainty to ensure clinically grounded expressions of empathy \citep{Epstein2007patient, mccormack2011measuring}.
+Additionally, we ground EAF cues in Patient‑Centered Communication (PCC) functions \cite{epstein2007patient}, to ensure their alignment with clinically valid expressions of empathy.
+Specifically, PCC's \textit{Responding to Emotions} function, particularly the \textit{Exploring and Identifying Emotions} domain \citep{mccormack2011measuring}, is operationalized through EAF's Emotional Reaction applicability cues, which capture both explicit and implicit distress signals (e.g., Severe Negative Emotion, Inferred Negative State, Concern for Relations).
+PCC's \textit{emotion-validation} domain is reflected in EAF's Interpretation applicability cues, such as Expression of Feeling, where the clinician communicates understanding of the patient's affective state.
+PCC's \textit{Managing Uncertainty} function is represented through Interpretation cues that capture distressing uncertainty about health or treatment, emotional impact of symptoms on daily life, and contextual hardship affecting well-being.
+By grounding EAF cue categories in these PCC functions, the framework operationalizes patient-centered communication theoretical constructs into detectable signals within patient queries.